small, medium and large popcorn and candy floss deals highlighted in cartoon format

 Large popcorn with flavour upgrade

-Instead of discounting the popcorn, bundle size and flavour together for one price.
+Instead of discounting popcorn, bundle the size and flavour together for one price.

 Popcorn and candy floss combo